mabuhanifa/feed-a-help/README.md

 - [ ] Request a code review from the same team member (imaginary reviewer).
 - [ ] Incorporate any feedback given by the reviewer by making additional commits.
 - [ ] Merge the pull request into the main branch.
-- [ ] What are we looking for:

-Can you make a branch?
-How do you make commit messages?
-Can you make a clean Pull request?
-Can you handle git rebase or git merge?
-Can you make a Pull Request that can close other multiple Issues?
-INSTRUCTIONS for SUBMISSION

-Deadline: 24th June (2 weeks) Saturday
-MUST submit you github repository with all your code